mrvbltzr/mark-wants-to-learn/software-engineering/08-agile.md

     1. **Planning:** Determine the Sprint Goal and plan the work to be done.

-	1. **Daily Scrum:** Brief daily meeting to discuss progress, roadblocks, and plan for the day ahead.
+	1. 2. aily Scrum:** Brief daily meeting to discuss progress, roadblocks, and plan for the day ahead.

-	2. **Sprint Review:** At the end of the Sprint, demonstrate the completed work to stakeholders and gather feedback.
+	2. 3. print Review:** At the end of the Sprint, demonstrate the completed work to stakeholders and gather feedback.

-	3. **Sprint Retrospective:** The team reflects on the Sprint, identifies areas for improvement, and adjusts their process accordingly.
+	3. 4. print Retrospective:** The team reflects on the Sprint, identifies areas for improvement, and adjusts their process accordingly.

 **In essence:** Scrum focuses on iterative development, collaboration, and continuous improvement to deliver value quickly and effectively.